DigiNode-Tools/diginode-tools/README.md

 - Installs or upgrades DigiByte and DigiAssets Node software with the latest releases from GitHub.
 - Creates or updates a digibyte.conf settings file with optimal settings.
 - Creates system services (systemd or upstart) to ensure the DigiByte Node and DigiAsset Node stays running 24/7.
 - Creates or updates your DigiAsset Node configuration file with your RPC credentioals.
-This ensures you can always access your wallet and mint DigiAssets.
+This ensures you can always access your wallet from the web UI to mint DigiAssets.
 - Optionally, creates a 'digibyte' user and sets system hostname to 'diginode'.
 - Enables zeroconf networking (Bonjour) so you can access your node at http://diginode.local - i.e. no need to remember the IP address.

+To get started, see the Instructions section below.
 Once installed, DigiNode Setup can be run from the command line by entering: ```diginode-setup```

 ![DigiNode Setup](images/diginode_setup.png)